EbbyRaymundo/5e-spell-combo-tool/README.md

 To perform any type of Pendulum Cast, a mage sets the Pendulum scales by consuming 2 different leveled spell slots, then casts their hand to the sky as the magical energy swings between these 2 visible spells.
 The energy then exits the resulting hole in space, casting the spells the mage wishes to cast.
 To Pendulum cast, one must consume a level of sorcery points equal to the total levels of the spells they are casting simultaneously, and they can only cast a number of spells equal to their proficiency bonus.

+### Delve Casting

+1. The user must have the ability to cast spells innately.
+2. The user must have a number of sorcery points (or equivalent) equal to the highest spell level used at the time of casting.
+3. The user must have both their magic focus and a 5 ft. cube of space for the item they are infusing.
+4. The user loses one spell slot that is within 2 levels of the highest spell slot cast to perform the Ritual.
+The spell slot is unusable until the Delve spell is expended/lost.
+5. Items infused by Delve casting may hold the magic for a maximum of 1 week.
+6. The user must spend at least 1 hour casting this spell.
+7. Delve casting requires at least one item.
+8. One other caster may assist you in Delve casting, and split the costs.
+Any creature assisting in the casting must have access to the spell slots needed to cast, even if they are not using said slots.
+Some spells require enough resources that 2 casters are required in order for it to be cast.

+To cast a Delve spell, the user will require their magic focus as well as an item to focus your magical energy on.
+You, the object, and the area around you glows with a mist-like magical energy.
+During this process, the user(s) slowly release(es) their magic energy over time, allowing them to create new spells using multiple spell slots.
+The user maintains the magic of the spell by having the item slowly drain energy from the user, hence the locked off spell slot.